feldoh/ScariaContaminationPatch/README.md

 ## Attribution
 This mod was originally made by [@Garethp](https://github.com/Garethp).
 This is an extended version of the original and is uploaded with his permission.

 * Mr Samuel Streamer for the art and various XML contributions
+* Sarg Bjornson for allowing the advanced Xenotype Nullifier, building on his original from [Alpha Genes](https://steamcommunity.com/sharedfiles/filedetails/?id=2891845502)